-To remove the boarding platform, pull the two pins located in the mounting brackets and lift the platform vertically.
+To remove the boarding platform, pull the pins (A) located in the mounting brackets, under the platform, and lift the platform vertically.

-WARNING DO NOT use the boarding platform for any other purpose than boarding the boat or preparation of entering the water, and DO NOT use the boarding platform when the engine is running.
+other purpose than boarding the boat or preparation of entering the water, and DO NOT use the boarding platform when the engine is running.

-WARNING A spinning propeller or carbon monoxide can cause serious injury or death.
+A spinning propeller or carbon monoxide can cause serious injury or death.
 Stay off and keep away from boarding platform while engine is running.
 The boarding platform must be attached when the boat is in use.